-As outlined in the Law Commission report alcohol is a toxic drug that has been used in New Zealand Society for many generations.
+Alcohol is a toxic drug that has been used in New Zealand Society for many generations.
 It has become part of our culture.
 However the cultural norm has not developed on its own.
 Just as tobacco companies marketed their product with desirable images of "how we would like our lives to be" in the face of evidence of long term illness and increased risk of harm and death, so too have alcohol companies.
 This has resulted in the New Zealand drinking culture being linked to sport, youth and subsequently violence, abuse, traffic crashes, unlawful behaviours and high impact consequences for all involved.